Ghost moth: Larva

 The ghost moth larvae grow up to 50 mm long and have a white opaque body with a red/brown head.
 Their prothoracic plate is also red/brown, and their pinacula is dark brown.
 The young larvae feed on plant rootlets, while the older larvae feed on larger roots, stolons, and the lower regions of plant stems.
 The larval growth is very slow, and the developmental period can last for two to three years.
 The larva have at least 12 instars, but further research is needed to see if there may be more instars during higher temperatures.
 The larva cause damage to the plants they consume, with damage being the worst during the second summer of the larva's growth period.
 The larvae typically feed in grasslands, lawns, and pastures and have been known to cause significant damage to the host species.
 In the British Isles, the ghost moth larvae live in the soil and can commonly be found underneath the grass.

 Pupa

-The ghost moth typically pupates during the April or May after the two to three year larval growth period has ended.
+The ghost moth typically pupates during April or May after the two to three-year larval growth period has ended.

 Adult

 Adults are most commonly found in June and July, and they are typically active around dusk.
-In particular, lekking and mating occurs at dusk.
+In particular, lekking and mating occur at dusk.